- An Individual Account is in the name of one individual member of the Credit Union.

 - Assets are not subject to probate.

-- At the time the account is opened, the trustee must present evidence of fiduciary capacity and evidence of his/her authority to open an account on behalf of the trust.
+- At the time the account is opened, the trustee must present evidence showing the ability to manage the account, and of his or her authority to open an account on behalf of the trust.

 Estate Deposit Account